 What else do you need to buy or do

 A ring-binder or file to put notes in.
 Materials will be provided by the tutor.
-There is no specific textbook for this course.

 You will be given homework to revise their learning and to prepare for the next lesson.
 It is expected that you do regular self study to further your language learning.
 You should spend some time every day practising the language.
 Independent work will be encouraged, and presentations (by students) integrated into the course